wp-plugins/kapost-byline/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.2.0 =
+* reworked asynchronous calls to analytics to reduce plugin interference and remove need for tags in the body

+= 1.1.1 =
+* set publish date for drafts

 = 1.1.0 =
 * added support for Simple Fields